MCP Server

 }Client Configuration

-Add Agent Analytics to your Claude Desktop configuration file:
+Alternatively, add Agent Analytics to your Claude Desktop configuration file with an API key:

 macOS: ~/Library/Application Support/Claude/claude_desktop_config.json